 One of the best oils for sensitive skin is camellia, which is more lightweight than even rosehip oil but still delivers a major dose of moisture without causing the skin to freak out.
 It contains antioxidants to protect the skin and oleic fatty acids to soften and hydrate.
 Another option is evening primrose oil, which is both soothing to the skin and an anti-inflammatory.
 We also like argan oil for sensitive skin types that can use a little extra moisture.

 The oils we discussed under “sensitive” skin are good options for combination skin, too, as they aren’t too heavy or too aggressive.
-We also highly recommend pomegranate oil, which is approved for all skin types and therefore a great default for combination skin.
+We also highly recommend jojoba oil.
+We also love pomegranate oil, which is approved for all skin types and therefore a great default for combination skin.
 It’s impressively lightweight, but still moisturizing, and contains vitamins A, D, E and K to protect, soothe and hydrate.

 Oily and Acne-Prone Skin